 The transition process itself can generate additional costs:

-- Legal review of new contracts
+- Legal review of new contracts and employment agreements

-- Document processing fees
+- Document processing and translation fees for multiple jurisdictions

-- Re-registration with government authorities
+- Re-registration with government authorities in some countries

-- Temporary dual payments during transition periods
+- Temporary dual payments during parallel processing periods

 These expenses vary by country and provider but can add up, especially for larger teams across multiple countries.
+Budget 10-15% above your estimated costs to account for these variables.

 Finding The Right EOR Solution

-Key features that differentiate providers include:
+Key features that differentiate providers in 2026 include:

-- Payment reliability: Speed and accuracy of international payroll processing
+- Payment reliability: Speed and accuracy of international payroll processing across time zones and currencies

 Frequently Asked Questions About Switching EOR Providers